Utah governor says the motive in Kirk shooting is not yet certain but the suspect was on the left

 Seventeen-year-old Domiano Maceri and his mother drove about 50 miles (80 kilometers) from Purceville, Virginia, to attend the Kennedy Center event.
 He said Kirk helped him find a way to better talk with friends who hold different opinions.

-“I definitely feel like I was inspired in different ways,” he said as he waited to get inside.
+“I definitely feel like I was inspired in different ways,” Maceri said as he waited to get inside.
 “It definitely gave me confidence to speak to my friends about my beliefs more.”

+Speakers included White House press secretary Karoline Leavitt, Director of National Intelligence Tulsi Gabbard, two House members whose remembrances of Kirk were briefly stalled when they teared up, and House Speaker Mike Johnson.

+“Father, help us remember the principles of your word that Charlie worked every day -- to advance that we not return evil for evil but we overcome evil with good,” Johnson prayed.

 At Dream City Church in Phoenix, where Kirk hosted one of his “Freedom Night in America” gatherings, attendees viewed clips of the conservative activist discussing his desire to be “remembered for courage for my faith.”